PART IIIStandard Hours, Wages, Vacations and Holidays (continued)

 - 2018, c.
 27, s.
 446

-176 (1) On the application of an employer or an employer’s organization, the Minister, having regard to the conditions of employment in any industrial establishment and the welfare of the employees, may, by a permit in writing, authorize hours to be worked by any class of employees therein in excess of the maximum hours of work specified in or prescribed under section 171, established pursuant to section 172 or prescribed by regulations made under section 175.
+176 (1) On the application of an employer or an employer’s organization, the Head, having regard to the conditions of employment in any industrial establishment and the welfare of the employees, may, by a permit in writing, authorize hours to be worked by any class of employees set out in the permit in excess of the maximum hours of work specified in or prescribed under section 171, established under section 172 or prescribed by regulations made under section 175.

 Marginal note:Justifying permit

-(2) No permit may be issued under subsection (1) unless the applicant has satisfied the Minister
+(2) No permit may be issued under subsection (1) unless the applicant has satisfied the Head

-(a) that there are exceptional circumstances to justify the working of additional hours;
+(a) that exceptional circumstances exist that justify the working of additional hours;

-(b) that the employer had posted a notice of the application for a permit under subsection (1), for at least thirty days before its proposed effective date, in places readily accessible to the affected class of employees where they were likely to see it; and
+(b) that the employer had posted a notice of the application for the permit, for at least 30 days before its proposed effective date, in places readily accessible to the affected class of employees where they were likely to see it; and

-(c) if those employees are represented by a trade union, that the employer had informed the trade union in writing of the application for the permit.
+(c) that the employer had informed the trade union in writing of the application for the permit, if those employees are represented by a trade union.